platformsh/platformsh-docs/src/development/variables.md

 On a Dedicated instance, the following additional variables are available at runtime only:

 * **PLATFORM_MODE**: Set to `enterprise` in an Dedicated environment, both production and staging.
-Note that an enterprise support plan doesn't always imply a Dedicated production, but Dedicated production always implies an enterprise support plan.
+Note that an Enterprise support plan doesn't always imply a Dedicated production, but Dedicated production always implies an Enterprise support plan.
 * **PLATFORM_CLUSTER**: Set to the cluster ID.
 * **PLATFORM_PROJECT**: Set to the document root.
 This is typically the same as your cluster name for the production environment, while staging will have `_stg` or similar appended.